saiprabhakar/Papers/README.md

 Used CMUdict for training lexicons with multiple pronunciations also modelling inter-word silences \
 3-gram LM used for decoding with 4-gram used for rescoring the lattice \
-N-gram LMs trainined by using 3M words of the training transcripts later interpolated using the 22M words of the Fisher English transcripts ? \
+N-gram LMs trainined by using 3M words of the training transcripts later interpolated using the 22M words of the Fisher English transcripts ? :punch: \
 RNN-LM lattice rescoring using context vector instead of words

 6 layers TDNN with unsymmetric context window